peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 The terminology in this document is as defined in [@!RFC7344].

-# Polling Requirements
+# Processing Requirements

-This section defines consistency requirements for poll-based updates, updating [@!RFC7344] Section 4.1 and [@!RFC7477] Sections 3.1 and 4.2.
+This section defines consistency requirements for CDS/CDNSKEY/CSYNC queries in the context of automatic delegation maintenance, updating [@!RFC7344] Section 4.1 and [@!RFC7477] Sections 3.1 and 4.2.
-Common ones are listed first, with type-specific criteria for polling consistency described in each subsection.
+Common ones are listed first, with type-specific consistency criteria described in each subsection.

 In all cases, consistency is REQUIRED across received responses only.
 Nameservers that appear to be unavailable SHOULD be disregarded as if they were not part of the NS record set.

-If an inconsistent polling state is encountered, the Parental Agent MUST take no action.
+If an inconsistent state is encountered, the Parental Agent MUST take no action.
-Specifically, it MUST NOT delete or alter any existing RRset that would have been deleted or altered, had the polling state been consistent.
+Specifically, it MUST NOT delete or alter any existing RRset that would have been deleted or altered, had the state been consistent.

 To accommodate transient inconsistencies (e.g. replication delays), the Parental Agent MAY retry the full process, repeating all queries.